-Before each event he will supervise the positioning of the measuring instruments, taking account of the technical requirements given by the technical staff.
+Before each event, he will supervise the positioning of the measuring instruments, taking account of the technical requirements given by the manufacturer and the instrument calibrating laboratory.

 To ensure that the equipment is operating correctly, he shall, before and after the event, supervise a set of measurements in conjunction with the Judges and under the supervision of the Referee (and if possible, the ITO assigned to the event), to confirm agreement with results achieved using a calibrated certified steel tape.
 A form of conformity shall be issued and signed by all those involved in the test and attached to the results card.